kirby-tools/kirby-copilot/README.md

 To streamline content creation for you or your clients and editors, Kirby Copilot offers:

-- 🦙 **Multi-model**: Use OpenAI GPT models or Mistral AI models to generate content.
+- 🦙 **Multi-model**: Use OpenAI GPT, Anthropic Claude, or Mistral AI models to generate content.
 - 🧱 **Blocks support**: Generate content for blocks fields.
 - 🌞 **Customizable prompts**: Tailor AI responses with user and system instructions.
 - 🎀 **Context-aware responses**: Include context from other fields with placeholders in user prompts to improve content relevance.